GiuliaZd/lec6Alg/activity1/README.md

 - Answer at least 5 questions from the following link.
 Make sure you write the question as well as the answer. https://opendsa-server.cs.vt.edu/OpenDSA/Exercises/Binary/DefSumm.html
+  answer:
+  Select the one true statement.- None of the above What is the minimum number of internal nodes in a binary tree with 8 nodes? - 4 Suppose T is a binary tree with 14 nodes.
+What is the minimum possible height of T? -3 Which statement is false? - Every binary tree has at least one node What is the minimum number of nodes in a complete binary tree with height 3? - 8

 ## Task 2